Lima Memorial Health System Logo

 Your health care provider will check your mouth for small ulcers.
 These sores are similar to mouth ulcers caused by other conditions.
 Cough, fever, or muscle aches may indicate other conditions.

 Most of the time, no special tests are needed to diagnose gingivostomatitis.
-However, the provider may take a small piece of tissue from the sore to check for a viral or bacterial infection.
+However, the provider may take a swab from the sore to check for a viral or bacterial infection.
 This is called a culture.
 A biopsy may be done to rule out other types of mouth ulcers.

 Treatment